 They’re losing the full THC, taste, aroma and longevity that their buds could have had.

-Before we talk about drying and curing, let’s recall the selective harvesting method, in which you have the option of harvesting individual buds as they become ripe.
+Before we talk about drying and curing, recall the selective harvesting method, in which you harvest individual buds as they become ripe.

-This gives immature buds (usually they’re the buds buried lower in the canopy) the chance to more fully ripen.
+This gives less-mature buds (usually they’re the buds buried lower in the canopy) the chance to more fully ripen.

 One of the mistakes I used to make was to just dry my buds and package them, without curing.

-The beneficial thing about cutting and drying individual stalks or buds (as you see in the picture accompanying this article), instead of cutting and hang-drying the entire plant all at once, is that you separate your buds from stems and stalks that contain lots of moisture.
+The beneficial thing about cutting and drying individual stalks or buds (as you see in the picture accompanying this article), instead of cutting and hang-drying the entire plant all at once, is you separate your buds from larger stems and stalks that contain lots of moisture.